caicon18/Monitoring-System/README.md

 # Monitoring-System
 System to monitor EC2 instances in AWS

-HOW TO SET UP (Also in monitordocs.pdf file)
+HOW TO SET UP (Also in Documentation.pdf file)
 -
   - Add a tag to all EC2 Instances to identify which ones will be monitored